 - Do a crossword

-- Join an interactive learning event such as Science in the Pub (now online)
+- Join an interactive learning event such as Science in the Pub (now also online)

 - Do at home yoga or other exercise classes (YouTube videos and many organisations now creating free online content e.g. Yoga with Adriene, FitOn app)